-Copy the amount of taxable distributions from the non-complying trust to Box 16C, and attach the IR307 to the top of page 3 of your return.
+Copy the amount of taxable distributions from the non-complying trust to Box 16C, and attach the IR307 to your income tax return.

 We separate taxable distributions from non-complying trusts because they're taxed at a different rate.
 If you have this type of income, your tax calculation at Question 32 may not be correct.
 We'll do this calculation for you and send you a notice of assessment.